10 Ways to Make an Email Referral Campaign that Converts

-While this may seem obvious, it is often overlooked.
-Personalization is much more than using a merge tag to insert a first name.
-For example, if you’re asking for a rating, review or referral and are in the retail industry, it would be advantageous to mention what exactly was purchased in the email or the email subject line.
+While this may seem obvious, it’s often overlooked.
+Personalization is much more than using a merge tag to insert the first name.
+If you’re a retailer asking for a rating, review, or referral, mention what exactly was purchased in the email or the email subject line.

 In the example below, the purchaser is asked to share (aka refer) their latest purchase with their friends on Facebook and receive an incentive in return.

-Your entire customer base is not motivated by the same rewards.
-Some may be looking for a monetary incentive while others may want access to premium features or fun swag.
+Your entire customer base isn’t motivated by the same rewards.
+Some may be looking for a monetary incentive, while others may want access to premium features or fun swag.

-For example, Scentsy offers free products for a referral:
+For example, Scentsy offers free products as a referral reward:

 It’s important to remember that the incentive should correlate to the end goal of the referrer’s action.
-If you simply ask a customer to share a link on social to their friends, the incentive should be smaller compared to one that is given upon the completion of a sale.
+If you simply ask a customer to share a link on social media with their friends, the incentive should be smaller than one given upon the completion of a sale.